qizekun/OmniSpatial/README.md

 ## 🙏 Acknowledgements

+We thank the EASI team for their support of OmniSpatial.
+You may also evaluate OmniSpatial using their official evaluation code via the [EASI-Leaderboard](https://huggingface.co/spaces/lmms-lab-si/EASI-Leaderboard).

 This project builds upon open-source efforts including **Segment Anything**, **InstantMesh**, **Qwen-VL**, **InternVL**, and the many contributors of the open-source VLM community.
 Special thanks to our annotator team for their meticulous QA work.